 SHORTCOMINGS IN THE PRESENT SYSTEM

-According to the latest available data, India’s profound record on fire safety is revealed the death of nearly 18,000 people countrywide in fires in both professional complexes and residential buildings during a year, according to the National Crime Records Bureau.
+According to the latest available data, India’s profound record on fire safety has revealed the death of nearly 18,000 people countrywide in fires in both professional complexes and residential buildings during a year, according to the National Crime Records Bureau.

-This is due to following frailties.
+This is due to the following frailties.

 1. Lack of consolidated fire services